adno/tubelex/README.md

 6. Create the word list (both raw and normalized) as described initially.

 Near-duplicates are files with cosine similarity >= 0.95 between their 1-gram TF-IDF vectors.
 We make a reasonable effort to minimize the number of duplicates removed.
 See the source code for more details on this and other points.
+For consistency, we have used Unidic Lite for building TF-IDF regardless of the final segmentation used for frequency counting.

-Note that the script saves intermediate files after cleaning and removing duplicates, and has several options (see `python tubelex.py --help`).
+Note that the script saves intermediate files after cleaning and removing duplicates, and has various options we do not describe here (see `python tubelex.py --help`).

 # Usage